CarolinaEast Rehabilitation Hospital is a comprehensive medical rehabilitation facility serving coastal Carolina.

 - A physiatrist.
 This doctor specializes in physical medicine and rehabilitation and is responsible for prescribing tests, diets and treatments while you are in the rehab program.

 - A psychologist.
-Recovering from a serious medical condition can be challenging and may involve a variety of life changes.
+Recovering from a serious medical condition in a rehabilitation hospital can be challenging and may involve a variety of life changes.
 The rehabilitation psychologist will assess cognitive function and emotional health and help you and your family cope with any emotional difficulties that may arise during rehabilitation.

 - Therapists.
 Our inpatient therapy team includes specialists in physical, occupational, recreational and speech therapy.

 - Nurses.
-Specially trained nurses are on duty 24 hours a day.
+Specially trained nurses are on duty 24 hours a day at our rehabilitation hospital.
 They are there to offer support and education and help keep you as comfortable as possible.

 - A social worker/case manager.
 This team member serves as the liaison between patient, family and rehab team and keeps the family informed of the patient's progress.
 The social worker/case manager also coordinates discharge planning and makes any needed referrals for services or financial assistance.